Naphtali-cpu/Naph-s-Pizzeria/README.md

 ## Known Bugs
 * After confirming order the forms is not resetting.
 * The background video in the header keeps on hanging/ does not play smoothly.
+* The contact form in html and javascript is not submitting the message

 ## Behaviour Driven Development (BDD)
 |Behaviour 	           |    Input 	                 |       Output          |